Inventory Reduction

 Closet Rods

-Adding a Closet Rod to your FreedomRail closet system allows you to hang garments.
-A Closet Rod may be installed at any height along the FreedomRail Upright, given that there is a shelf for the Closet Rod to connect to.
+Adding a Closet Rod to your freedomRail closet system allows you to hang garments.
+A Closet Rod may be installed at any height along the freedomRail Upright, given that there is a shelf for the Closet Rod to connect to.
 The Closet Rod will be held in place using Rod Clips.
 These Rod Clips each attach to the bottom of a shelf bracket, and hold the Closet Rod securely in place.
 Closet Rod Stops are then added to the ends of the Closet Rod to keep your hangers from sliding off.

 Clothes Rod